Landfall (journal): Rotating editors (1986–1993)

-Otago University Press: 1992–present
+Otago University Press: 1995–present

-In 1993, Otago University Press took over publication of the magazine, and Chris Price became sole editor from issue 175 onwards.
-From issue 185 onwards the publishing frequency decreased from quarterly to biannually.
-In 1999, the magazine was awarded Best Review Pages at the Montana New Zealand Book Awards.
-Since March 2011, the website Landfall Review Online has supplemented the printed magazine, with six to eight book reviews published on a monthly basis.
+Otago University Press took over publication of the journal from issue 189 (May 1995).
+In 1999, the journal was awarded Best Review Pages at the Montana New Zealand Book Awards.
+In March 2011, the website Landfall Review Online was launched to supplement the print journal.
+It was renamed The Landfall Tauraka Review in 2025 to align with the journal’s rebrand.

-In 1997, to celebrate the magazine's 50th anniversary, the Landfall Essay Competition was held.
-In 2009 the competition was made an annual one and it is judged each year by the current editor.
-In 2017, the magazine launched the Charles Brasch Young Writers' Essay Competition, an annual essay competition open to writers aged 16 to 21.
+In 1997, to mark the journal’s 50th anniversary, the Landfall Essay Competition was established.
+In 2009 it became an annual event, judged each year by the current editor.
+In 2017, the journal launched the Charles Brasch Young Writers’ Essay Competition, open to writers aged 16 to 25.
+Both competitions were renamed in 2025 as the Landfall Tauraka Essay Prize and the Landfall Tauraka Young Writers’ Essay Prize, coinciding with the journal’s landmark 250th issue and its new bilingual name.